 Harold A. Wheeler

-A native of Minnesota, Harold Alden Wheeler was born in St. Paul on 10 May 1903.
-His family lived in Mitchell, South Dakota for some years, then in Washington, D.C.
-He graduated in 1925 from George Washington University with the Bachelor of Science degree in Physics, and followed this with further studies at The Johns Hopkins University until 1928.
+A native of Minnesota, Harold Alden Wheeler (IRE Associate, 1927; Member, 1928; and Fellow, 1935) was born in St. Paul on 10 May 1903.
+His family lived in Mitchell, South Dakota, for some years, then in Washington, D.C.
+He graduated in 1925 from George Washington University with the B.S. degree in Physics, and followed this with further studies at The Johns Hopkins University until 1928.

 In 1925, Wheeler made the first receiver with diode automatic volume control and linear detector.
 This feature was rapidly adopted for general use.
+He was employed by the Hazeltine Corporation, Little Neck, New York, from 1924 to 1946, advancing to Vice President and Chief Consulting Engineer.
 From 1930 to 1939, he was in charge of the Hazeltine laboratory in Bayside, Long Island, engaged in the development of improvements in broadcast radio receivers for various manufacturers.
 From 1939, when the laboratory moved to Little Neck, Long Island, Wheeler was vice-president and chief consulting engineer.
 He was then concentrating on the problems of frequency modulation and television receivers.
 This work was recognized in 1940 by the Morris Liebmann Prize of the Institute of Radio Engineers.